 December: The Towards Peace team (Board members, staff and spiritual companions) gathered for the annual Day of Prayer and Reflection about the service of Towards Peace.

-February: Core Training, Module 1 (Working with Survivors of Trauma) was offered to Towards Peace Spiritual Companions: Shattered Wholeness: The Spiritual Impact of Trauma.
+February: Core Training, Module 1 – Working with Survivors of Trauma – Shattered Wholeness: The Spiritual Impact of Trauma – was offered to Towards Peace spiritual companions.

 March: Towards Peace staff, spiritual companions and Board members promoted the existence of Towards Peace within the region of Cork and Ross.

 June: Marianne O’Connor finished four years of work with Towards Peace, including her time as Chair of the Board.
-Core Training, Module 3 (Protocols, Policies & Procedures) was offered to Towards Peace Spiritual Companions: Charism, Privilege, Responsibility.
+Core Training, Module 3 – Protocols, Policies & Procedures – Spiritual Accompaniment: Charism, Privilege, Responsibility – was offered to Towards Peace spiritual companions.